aqeelahmed-dev/VBA-Tab-Open./README.md

-VBA Code to open the Url rom any specific Colum in Chrom in one CLick.
+VBA Code to open the Url from any specific Colum in Chrom in one CLick.

 Here are the instructions: